gkapfham/www.gregorykapfhammer-old.com/research.md

 <li>

-<b>Mutation Testing:</b> Given the challenges associated with judging the
+<b>Mutation Testing:</b> Given the challenges associated with accurately judging
-quality of a test suite, my research has designed efficient and useful ways to perform test assessment through mutation analysis.
+the quality of a test suite, my research has designed efficient and useful ways to perform test assessment through mutation analysis.
 Presenting and evaluating automated techniques that efficiently insert synthetic faults into both real-world Java programs and relational database schemas, some examples of papers include {% include _popovers/paper_reference.html cite="Just2012b"